Here’s my 5 steps to your first website…

 Q: WordPress is a free content management system, why do I have to pay for it?

-A: It is free, but installing WordPress, configuring its look and feel, and extending its functionality to meet most people’s needs requires a mixture of plugins to be installed as well as manual configuration.
+A: It is free, but installing WordPress, configuring its look and feel, and extending its functionality to meet most people’s needs requires a mixture of plugins (additional software / apps) to be installed and configured.
 All changes need to be checked and tested.

 Q: I hear these sites need to be updated; why is that?